Last Updated on by

 However, Kuhl did change up the design of the original Renegade a bit.
 While most have found the improved Klassic Fit to be just as great, some weren’t happy the new fit.
 This could be an issue for some.

 The Renegade Pant has Kuhl’s Klassic Fit, which is best described as a relaxed straight leg.
 There isn’t a bunch of excess material as this would only inhibit movement.
-Considering that these pants are designed for active individuals in outdoor environments and many rely on them for hiking/backpacking, it was important for Kuhl to keep these pants somewhat fitted.
+Considering that these pants are designed for active individuals in outdoor environments and many rely on them for hiking/backpacking, it was important for Kuhl to keep these pants somewhat fitted versus long pants with additional material.

 The end result is a tapered leg.
 The tapered leg isn’t extreme by any means, but some do find it to be an annoyance.
-Therefore, if you tend to stay away from tapered legs of any type, you might want to try on these pants before purchasing.
+Therefore, if you tend to stay away from tapered legs of any type for comfort and fit reasons, you might want to try on these pants before purchasing.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.